MartinBanas47/INF226-Assignment-2/README.md

 * 'Message page' shows detail of the message.

-* 'Reply' is a feature that is possible while user is looking at the message page, user can response to the received message, if the message was sent to more participants, response will be send to every original receiver and to previous sender.
+* 'Reply' is a feature that is possible while user is looking at the message page, user can response to the received message, if the message was sent to more participants, response will be sent to every original receiver and to previous sender.

 * 'Create a message' page, user can send a message to one or more recipients with his message.

-* 'Log out' button, will log out the current signed in user and will end his session.
+* 'Log out' button, will log out the current signed-in user and will end his session.

 ## Instructions on how to test/demo it